 Form W-9 for non-employees is comparable to Form W-4 for employees, the Employee's Withholding Certificate.

 You must get a W-4 form for non-employees (independent contractors, freelancers, and others) before the person is hired and before the work begins.
 Beginning in 2020, the information on the W-9 is used to complete a 1099-NEC form reporting non-employee income for a tax year (like a W-2 form for employees).

-The employer must include the appropriate taxpayer identification number on each payment to the non-employee, and the total of all payments for the year must be included on the Form 1099-MISC that's provided to the worker and to the IRS.
+The employer must include the appropriate taxpayer identification number on each payment to the non-employee, and the total of all payments for the year must be included on the Form 1099-NEC that's provided to the worker and to the IRS.

 Form W-9 is also used to report: